medialab/artoo/jquery.md

 <h2 id="why">Why jQuery?</h2>

-It would be a rather injust statement to say that jQuery is useless when it comes to DOM parsing and AJAX queries.
+It would be an understatement to say that jQuery is useless when it comes to DOM parsing and AJAX queries.
 This is indeed a nice and widely used library and anyone who tried to scrape data from HTML with jQuery once may have a lot of regrets while returning to XPath&#42;.

 So, in order to make your scraping jobs an agreable moment, **artoo** injects jQuery within the page you are browsing.